YunaBraska/api-doc-crafter/README.md

 ## Inputs

-_for NON GitHub Action usage: use prefix `adc_` for all input parameters_
+_for NON GitHub Action usage: use prefix `adc_` for all input parameters_ Downloads OpenAPI files can be also done by listing URLs in `api-doc-links.txt`.

 | Parameter              | type    | Description                                                                                                                                         | Default                                                                  |
 |------------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|